metabrainz/critiquebrainz/README.md

 ## Documentation

-**Documentation is available at https://critiquebrainz.readthedocs.org/.**
+Documentation is available at https://critiquebrainz.readthedocs.io/.

 ### Building documentation

-In case you want to build documentation yourself follow the following steps *(make sure that you use Python 3)*:
+If you want to build documentation yourself, follow these steps using python 3

     $ cd ./docs
     $ pip3 install -r requirements.txt